ramisha99/Ticket-Selling/README.md

 # Ticket-Selling
-A web page to sell admission to a museum.
+A web page to sell tickets for a museum.
 The page will include some input elements where the user can specify what ticket they want to purchase.
 Each time the user click the Purchase button the page will add their purchase to a table.